AlexSkvor/Lacker/README.md

-# Sample sign in app for android
+# Läcker is a cozy app for introverts who like to visit restaurants